What Causes Tiny Black Spots Underneath Bonsai Leaves?

 While the damage caused is usually only cosmetic, severe cases can be detrimental to a plants’ health.

 In late summer, mint rust usually appears yellow and, by fall, your mint plants may have black spots on the leaves.
-These spots result from the spores of the mint rust fungus (
+These spots result from the spores of the mint rust fungus (Puccinia menthae) and can cause the leaves to die and fall off your mint plant.

 It can then spread to other mint plants in the area, and the disease worsens in warm, wet weather.
 This fungus produces spores that get released in wet conditions and then usually spread by rain-splash.
 The disease can also be passed from plant to plant via hands, clothing, or tools.